charcoalphp/charcoal/packages/app/README.md

 Charcoal App
 ============

-The App package provides integration with [Slim] and [Pimple] for building user-facing Web applications and APIs.
+The App package provides integration with [Slim] and [DI] for building user-facing Web applications and APIs.

 ## Installation